 With many people relying on their mobile devices to send text messages, record videos, shop online and access their bank account, cybercriminals expect people to have a large amount of data on their smartphone, tablet computer or laptop.
 For this reason, they may embark on a ransomware attack to hold your data to ransom, and you may be required to pay a large sum to retrieve your sensitive files.

 For example, a ransomware infection will lock you out of your device and will demand a cash payment before granting access.
 To ensure you don’t fall victim to ransomware, which reportedly soared by 250% in 2017, only download applications from a trusted app store and regularly update your apps and operating systems to prevent vulnerabilities.

 You also should utilize the power of cloud computing technology to back up your data, which can ensure it is safe from various cybersecurity threats.
-Learn more about the importance of cybersecurity by reading endpoint security articles.
+Learn more about the importance of cybersecurity by reading cloud security articles.

 Many people don’t think twice about gaining access to a public Wi-Fi connection in a coffee shop, book store or at an airport.
 Yet connecting to an unsecured Wi-Fi network can pose a threat to both your apps and device.

 You’re at greater risk of a cybersecurity attack each time you access a public Wi-Fi connection, as it could provide a hacker with direct access to any sensitive data you have on your mobile apps or on your smartphone.
 In fact, this can result in a serious data breach for companies, as hackers are targeting mobile vulnerabilities due to the increase in endpoint mobile devices in the workplace.